apsrcreatix/osbasics/README.md

-# osbasics
+# Operating System Basics
-Learn about Operating System Using C
+Learn about Operating System basics Using C